 \subsection{Return amplitudes and probabilities}

-A second application of the evolution operator \eqref{Ut_SL2_Ls} is to yield the solution $U(t)|\psi(0)\rangle$ of the Schr\"odinger equation \eqref{schro} for any initial condition $|\psi(0)\rangle$.
-As in Sec.~\ref{se3}, we choose $|\psi(0)\rangle=\cU(f_0)|h\rangle$ to be an eigenstate of the initial inhomogeneous Hamiltonian, and investigate the return amplitude \eqref{s165}.
+A second application of Eq.~\eqref{Ut_SL2_Ls} is to find the solution $U(t)|\psi(0)\rangle$ of the Schr\"odinger equation \eqref{schro} for any initial condition $|\psi(0)\rangle$.
+As in Sec.~\ref{Sec:QGadiab}, we choose $|\psi(0)\rangle=\cU(f_0)|h\rangle$ to be an eigenstate of the initial inhomogeneous Hamiltonian, and investigate the return amplitude \eqref{s165}.
 This can again be done in terms of $2\times2$ matrices, and the return amplitude can in fact be evaluated for any time $t$ (as opposed to $t=T$ at the end of one cycle).
-In terms of the convenient parameter $h_k\equiv h+\tfrac{c}{24}(k^2-1)$, one finds (see Appendix~\ref{App:Exact_LE_calc}) \beq \langle \psi(0)|\psi(t) \rangle = e^{i\pi c k^2t/12L} u_t^{-2h_{k}/k} \eeq with
+In terms of the convenient parameter $h_k\equiv h+\tfrac{c}{24}(k^2-1)$, one finds (see Appendix~\ref{App:SL2R}) \beq \langle \psi(0)|\psi(t) \rangle = e^{i\pi c k^2t/12L} u_t^{-2h_{k}/k} \eeq with

-expressed in terms of the frequency $\Omega$ in Eq.~\eqref{Omega_SL2}.
+expressed in terms of the frequency \eqref{Omega_SL2}.
 The overall phase of $\langle \psi(0)|\psi(t) \rangle$ can be extracted by picking the branch of $\arg(u_t)$ consistent with the limiting case $\lambda = 0$, for which the phase is purely dynamical.
 This generalizes previous results for the return probability in $\mathfrak{sl}(2,\RR)$-driven CFT \cite{PhysRevResearch.2.033461}, which were restricted to piecewise-constant time-dependent Hamiltonians.
 Furthermore, the return probability was recently studied for continuous Floquet drives in \cite{Das_2021_floquetCFT}, which relied on Floquet perturbation theory, while the result \eqref{p0pt_SL2} is exact and uses no perturbation theory.

 Note that the ground state ($h=0$) driven by deformations \eqref{s435} with $k=1$ has $h_1=0$, owing to the definition above Eq.~\eqref{p0pt_SL2}.
 As a result, the corresponding amplitude \eqref{p0pt_SL2} is a pure phase.
 This is due to the fact that the ground state of a CFT is invariant under the `global conformal group' of deformations \eqref{s435} with $k=1$, as noted below Eqs.~\eqref{cG_cF_mn}.
 (See also Footnote~\ref{foom}.)
 It is the reason why our simulations of $\mathrm{SL}(2,\RR)$ drives in Figs.~\ref{introfig_loschmidt}(a) and \ref{Fig:Numerics} are carried out with $k=2$, as the latter is the lowest harmonic that gives rise to a nontrivial return probability for the ground state.
 [Incidentally, $\mathrm{SL}(2,\RR)$ drives with $k=1$ provide a good numerical check of the validity of CFT as an effective description of gapless lattice systems at low energies; see Appendix \ref{App:LattCalcs}.]